yadukpb/dy-back1/README.md

 ```
 The server will start on port 10000.

+**Note**: For scoring endpoints (reading-score, handwriting-score, compare-handwriting), you'll need to have the Flask  server running.
+The question endpoints (getReadingQuestions, getWritingQuestions) work without Flask.

 To get any User ID, use the auth endpoint and create a new account.
 You'll get the user ID in the response body.
 For testing purpose, you can this this id ,already there in DB `67fc92f3379224eb1af8af0b`